9 habits of successful men who rarely work hard

 This might sound a little cliché, but it’s true: successful men who don’t work hard have a positive mindset.

-They’re not just optimistic, they truly believe in their ability to succeed.
-And I’ve seen this in my own life too.
+They’re not just optimistic—they truly believe in their ability to succeed.
+And research in positive psychology backs this up.

-I truly believe that cultivating a positive mindset was key to this turnaround.
-It’s something successful men do consistently, and it helps them achieve more without necessarily working harder.
+Cultivating a positive mindset is something successful men do consistently, and it helps them achieve more without necessarily working harder.

 Successful men understand that they don’t have to do everything themselves.
 They recognize the power of delegation, and they’re not afraid to utilize it.